edgedb/edgedb/docs/datamodel/terminology.rst

 .. rubric:: Computed

 Links and properties can also be **computed**.
-Computed links and properties are not physically stored in the database, but they can used in queries just like non-computed ones.
+Computed links and properties are not physically stored in the database, but they can be used in queries just like non-computed ones.
 The value will be computed as needed.

 .. rubric:: Function

-You can also declare custom strongly-types **functions** in addition to the :ref:`large library <ref_std>` of built-in functions and operators.
+You can also declare custom strongly-typed **functions** in addition to the :ref:`large library <ref_std>` of built-in functions and operators.